Tenormin

 • Rapid weight gain, swelling in your hands, ankles, or feet

-• Shaking, trembling, sweating, hunger, confusion
+• Shaking, trembling, hunger, confusion

 • Trouble breathing, cold sweat, bluish-colored skin